 Choosing a Topic

 If you do not have a pre-assigned topic, select a topic of interest to you.
 Try to pick something you want to learn more about.
-For a list of research topics, visit the "Browse Issues" page in the library database Opposing Viewpoints in Context, which you can access through the Library Databases page under the box "Recommended Databases."
+For help on choosing a topic, try any of the Library Databases and select the "Topics" link for ideas.
+Also, the try the "10,000 Ideas" book found at the Reference Desk.
 Read more at Purdue OWL's Choosing a Topic.

 Before getting started with your research, it’s important to have a clear idea about what you are seeking.
 This means you need to be able to accurately and comprehensively describe your topic.
 Do a quick web search to learn more about your topic and note different keywords used to describe your topic.
 Reference sources are a great tool for finding concise, authoritative information.
 Try the Credo Reference Library Database, which includes over 450 electronic reference books such as dictionaries, encyclopedias, quotations, and atlases, plus a wide range of subject-specific reference titles.

 As you are doing background research, document related keywords and topics.
 Keywords are important concepts or descriptive words that can be used to describe what you are seeking when searching for information in databases, the online catalog, or on the web.
 Keywords are also referred to as subject terms, subject headings, descriptors, or index terms.
 All of these words mean the same thing and can be used interchangeably.
 When searching online, the results you end up with will only be as strong as the keywords used.
 If incorrect or obscure keywords are being used to describe your subject, chances are your search results will reflect this.
-Try some of the techniques on the "Brainstorm" page from the Purdue OWL.
+Try some of the Brainstorming Techniques from the University of North Carolina at Chapel Hill.

 Finally!
 It's Time to Look for Sources: Searching and Researching